tddschn/todo-cli-tddschn/README.md

 # todo-cli-tddschn

-A simple command-line Todo app made with typer, sqlite and REST API.
+A simple command-line Todo app made with typer, sqlite and a REST API.

 - [todo-cli-tddschn](#todo-cli-tddschn)
 	- [Features](#features)